nexlab/Osso/README.md

 Osso is a Beaglebone (white/black) expansion cape with 8 digital optoinsulated inputs and 8 relays 275VAC@10A.

+Osso is shipped with the ability to switch optoinsulated inputs or non-optoinsulated inputs, to better fit user needs.
+Docs about how to change input types: https://github.com/unixmedia/Osso/wiki/Osso-Inputs

 The expansion cape has to be powered by a 12VDC connector (9 to 24VDC supported), and it will power the Beagleboard from expansion pins ( no needs to give external power from usb or power connector on the beaglebone! )